 In some situations volunteer drivers are exempt from having a P endorsement, and organisations may be exempt from having a passenger service licence.

 The Land Transport Amendment Act 2017 was passed by Parliament on 3 August 2017, and from 1 October 2017 private hire services need to meet similar requirements to all other small passenger services.

 What does the term 'hire or reward' mean?

-A guide to what you can expect when using a passenger service, some tips for using taxis, and details on how to make a complaint.
+A guide to what you can expect when using a passenger service, and details on how to make a complaint.

 © 2017 NZ Transport Agency, all rights reserved